-Average Yearly Sample Size 30,000 Records Smallest Geographic Level Released Address level Data Format The system is web-based with export capabilities to Excel, Adobe PDF, and Word.
+Average Yearly Sample Size 30,000 Records Smallest Geographic Level Released Address level

+Data FormatThe system is web-based with export capabilities to

+Excel, Adobe PDF, and Word.

 Cost of Data Set Cost is determined by annual CDP contract pricing.

 All Environmental Program data is considered public record and thus is eligible to be released with a formal open records request.
 However, personal information is restricted for rabies and foodborne illness investigations, as well as complaint investigations.
-Open records requests must be acknowledged by the State within 3 days of receipt.